anhmv/kendo/kendo-training-handbook/uchikomi-geiko-kakari-geiko-and-ji-geiko.md

 ## 試合と稽古

 In this type of practice, referees rate the match.
 Both 剣道家 compete as if it is a real match.
-This way we learn our inadequacies and faults, as well as finding our effective 業, and gaining confidence in our techniques.
+This way we learn our inadequacies and faults, as well as finding our effective 技, and gaining confidence in our techniques.

 When judging our own bouts we must be honest, and call our opponents successful strikes, and not cheating to gain advantage.
 Do not let this 稽古 degenerate into a violent fight.
 You must maintain the correct mental attitude to do your best 剣道.
 If you try to attack without the same basic principles you have learnt, 鎌え - 攻め - 機会 - 打突 - 残心, you will not achieve a valid strike.
 Remember 試合「しあい」 is to challenge yourself and your training.
 If you cannot succeed there, then you have not learnt correctly.